 Self Care Tips

 Shingles usually subside in a month.
 But a little effort from your side can provide relief from the pain and itching caused due to shingles.
 Here are some self-care tips that you should try if you have shingles during pregnancy:

-- Use halotherapy (cold compresses) over rashes to soothe burning sensation and itching.
+- Use cold compresses over rashes to soothe burning sensation and itching.
 Cold baths also help in alleviating pain.

 - Calamine solution or oatmeal baths soothe itching by binding to the skin.
 They also accelerate the drying up of blisters.

 - Use loose gauze bandages to cover the affected areas.
 This allows the rashes to dry up.
 Tight bandaging causes humidity to develop between the skin and bandage, aggravating the rash.

 - Change bandages every day, or after every bath.

 Vaccination can help prevent shingles during pregnancy.
 However, the vaccine needs to be administered at least 3 months before you conceive to prevent possible ill effects of the vaccination itself on the pregnancy.
 If you didn’t have chickenpox, avoid exposure to other people who have either shingles or chickenpox as it could cause you to develop chickenpox.
 Chickenpox is highly dangerous during pregnancy.
 It has been linked to congenital disabilities or infection in the foetus.
 Therefore, you should take preventive measures in advance.

 In case you have rashes or are concerned about your health during pregnancy, reach out to your gynaecologist or a healthcare professional to get help and address your concerns.